SIMBAChain/hardhat/README.md

 2. cd into that directory and start an npm project.
 3. install hardhat in that project / directory.
 This directory, where your package.json will live, is where you will run your Hardhat commands from.
 4. install the SIMBA Chain Hardhat plugin
-5. add a 'require' or 'import' statement to your hardhat.config.js or hardhat.config.ts file, depeneding on which file your project has.
+5. add a 'require' or 'import' statement to your hardhat.config.js or hardhat.config.ts file, depending on which file your project has.
 6. create a simba.json file in the top level of your project, and populate that file with 'baseURL' and 'web3Suite' fields.
 7. run `npx hardhat simba help` to make sure the plugin is installed